silverstripe/developer-docs/en/05_Contributing/01_Code.md

     git checkout -b <your-branch-name>
     ```

-[hint]
+> [!TIP]
-Use a descriptive name for your branch.
+> Use a descriptive name for your branch.
 For example if you are fixing a bug related to swapping preview modes targetting the `5.1` branch: `pulls/5.1/fix-preview-modes`
-[/hint]

 ### Step 4: work on your pull request {#work-on-your-pr}